Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-11-Create-insider-risk-policies.md

 The completion of this task ensures that the necessary permissions are granted for Insider Risk Management.
 By adding users to the Insider Risk Management role group, the organization establishes a foundation for managing insider risk effectively.

 ### Review
-In this lab, you have completed:
-+ Process of setting up an insider risk policy.
-+ Apply to all insider risk management policies.
+During this lab, you've gained knowledge on the process of setting up an insider risk policy and apply to all insider risk management policies, Create policy.
-+ Create policy.

 ## You have successfully completed the lab